DSM 5 Diagnostic Criteria for Eating Disorders

 We also provide personalized care for individuals who have been engaging in compulsive exercise, laxative abuse, and other dangerous weight management practices or compensatory behaviors.

-Also, the expertise of our staff and the comprehensive nature of our programming means that we can accept patients at any body weight, as well as those who have complex medical concerns.
+Also, the expertise of our staff and the comprehensive nature of our programming means that we can accept clients at any body weight, as well as those who have complex medical concerns.

 Who We Treat